 Washington Park is huge and encompasses the activities listed below and many more.
 If you have time, you could easily spend days exploring all it has to offer!
 Below are a few highlights:

-Did you know Portland is known for its Roses??
+Did you know Portland is known for its Roses and called the city of roses??
 Me either!
 The International Rose Garden is a FREE garden that is filled with tons of different kinds of roses.
 It was fun to walk through them and read all the different names.

 We always like giving things a try that are free and this one worked out well!
 We didn’t spend much time here but it was worth taking the drive and making a stop.